-In consultation with health professionals, Quit has developed a range of online training for health professionals working in different settings such as general practice, pharmacy, primary care nursing and pregnancy and maternity health.
+In consultation with health professionals, Quit has developed a range of online training for health professionals working in different settings such as general practice, pharmacy, primary care nursing and maternity care.
 This training equips health professionals with the skills, confidence and knowledge to provide cessation care.

 General Practitioners